XJ-04561/MetaCanSNPer/README.md

-# CanSNPer2
+# MetaCanSNPer
-CanSNPer2: A toolkit for SNP-typing NGS data.
+MetaCanSNPer: A toolkit for SNP-typing NGS data.
+ParseXMFA2: a script/module for looking up positions in an aligned genome from an .XMFA file, without loading the file into memory.

 Future planned implementations
-* Read input - Call SNPs directly from reads instead of an assembly
+* Multiple SNPs per node.
+* GUI
+* Interactive Graph outputs
+* Allow for more complex SNP Arbitration (Possibly weighting SNPs)
+* Pre-Processing command to determina organisms present in read-data.

 Databases supplied can be found at https://github.com/FOI-Bioinformatics/CanSNPer2-data